infernojs/brunch-with-inferno/README.md

 ## Installation

-Clone this repo manually or use `brunch new dir -s rafaelkallis/brunch-with-inferno`.
+Clone this repo manually or use `brunch new your-project -s inferno` or `brunch new your-project -s infernojs/brunch-with-inferno`.

 ## Getting started